 “I think this serves as an annual reminder that the two institutions have more in common than we have differences, that history is relevant to who we are today, and that this story originated in collegiality rather than anger and jealousy,” Spindler said.
 “The Territorial Cup story reminds us of our responsibilities in the areas of sportsmanship, leadership, honor and memory if we can get past the hype and immerse ourselves in the history of our respective institutions and this great football rivalry.”

-Be a part of history this year at Arizona Stadium for the Territorial Cup® game at 1:30 p.m. on Nov.
-24. #ForksUp, Devils!
+Join the ASU Inferno Insiders and the 942 Crew in the Inferno student section and be a part of history at Sun Devil Stadium for the Territorial Cup® game at 8 p.m. on Nov.
+30. #ForksUp, Devils!